Missouri Legal Team Provides Answers to Common Workers’ Compensation Questions

 A great deal depends on the severity of your injury and how long it takes to heal.
 You want workers’ compensation benefits to cover your medical expenses, but if you are still being treated, your future medical expenses are unknown.
 Once you reach maximum medical improvement, meaning your condition has stabilized and is not expected to get any better, it typically takes another six to twelve months to make the insurance company pay all the benefits you are entitled to receive under the law.

 Permitted medical benefits include medical care, rehabilitative services, prescriptions, medical supplies and modifications to a home or vehicle.
 In addition to medical benefits, an employee may be entitled to temporary total disability benefits and permanent partial or permanent total disability benefits.
 Compensation is largely determined by the type and severity of your injury.
-The Ryan E. Murphy Law Firm reviews your situation and tells you what to expect and whether you are receiving what you should.
+The Ryan E. Murphy Law Firm, LLC reviews your situation and tells you what to expect and whether you are receiving what you should.

 There are many ways to settle a claim that gets you the benefits you need for the long haul.
 Some examples include: